★ BEST INVESTING TOOLS COMPARISON ★

 Does Stockopedia or Yahoo Finance have real-time data?

-Yahoo Finance offers real-time data feeds, which is essential for active traders.
-Stockopedia uses delayed or end-of-day data, which works fine for longer-term investors who don't need up-to-the-second quotes.
+Yahoo Finance offers real-time data, which matters if you trade actively.
+Stockopedia runs on delayed or end-of-day data, which is perfectly fine for longer-term investors who don't live and die by the tick.

 Can I export data from Stockopedia and Yahoo Finance?